alinush/6.824-lecture-notes/l09-dist-comp-seq-consistency.md

 Known problems in Section 3.1 pseudo-code

  - Fault handlers must wait for owner to send `p` before confirming to manager
- - Deadlock if owner has page r/o and takes write fault
+ - Deadlock if owner has page R/O and takes write fault
    + Worrisome that no clear order `ptable[p].lock` vs `info[p].lock`
    + TODO: Whaaaat?
- - Write server / manager must set owner=request_node
+ - Write server / manager must set `owner = request_node`
  - Manager parts of fault handlers don't ask owner for the page
  - Does processing of the invalidate request hold `ptable[p].lock?`
    + probably can't -- deadlock